-Science – Strategic leader Felicity Coetzee, Middle leader Rashida Sufi
+Science – Strategic leader Natasha Boyce, Middle leader Rashida Sufi

 Science is a body of knowledge built up through an experimental testing of ideas.
 In science, children at Calverton are inspired by being given opportunities to pursue their natural curiosity via the promotion of exploring and investigating scientific phenomena, in varying contexts, to ensure that they gain a constantly evolving knowledge and understanding of the world around them.
 They are encouraged to ask questions, challenge their own critical thinking and that of others, take risks, experiment, reflect and make and learn from mistakes in a safe environment whereby they acquire and apply core skills which equip them for an ever-changing world.